Joselito (footballer, born 1985)

-José Romero Jiménez (born 23 January 1985), commonly known as Joselito, is a Spanish footballer who plays for Riotinto Balompié as a forward.
+José Romero Jiménez (born 23 January 1985), known as Joselito, is a Spanish former footballer who played as a forward.

-Football career
+Club career

 Born in Zalamea la Real, Province of Huelva, Joselito all but spent his career in the Spanish lower leagues.
 In the 2008–09 season he appeared in four competitive matches with local club Recreativo de Huelva as a substitute, playing in La Liga in the 1–0 away win against Real Betis and the 0–1 home loss to RCD Espanyol.

+Joselito was loaned to Segunda División side Racing de Ferrol on 2 January 2006.
+He scored on his debut thirteen days later, closing a 3–3 draw at Real Valladolid.